 Like many moms, my identity was tied to my career and the transition to motherhood was a challenging period of self-discovery.
 What I’ve come to realize is many moms struggle in tireless pursuit of an unattainable perfect balance, feeling the pressure to lean in at all costs — or lean out and sacrifice a promotion or a paycheck.
 In doing so, women end up fatigued and unfulfilled, set up for failure on both the career-front and the home-front.

-That’s why I created Mommipop — to blaze a trail for women to accept the fact that none of us have it all.
+That’s why I created Mommipop — a place where women can come together and support each other no matter which path we choose.
 What’s true is we can lean in and lean out at any given moment.
 More importantly, moms need to lean on each other, Moms are stronger when we are striving together to build each other up.
 To that end, Mommipop is a web destination for moms to celebrate motherhood and the unexpected life lessons it brings.

 In another sense, Mommipop is a state of mind.
 It’s my hope that indulging in and sharing a few Mommipop stories leads you and your mom-friends to a purposeful happy, the happiness only found when you give more of your best self to those you love.

 May you find Mommipop!

 PS.
 Boone is now one of FOUR children pictured below: From left to right: Valentina, Kirkham, Tucker and Boone.